drehfilipe/Salvador-Dal--Tribute-Page/README.md

 ## Salvador Dalí Tribute Page

-This is my first project using freeCodeCamp lessons and challanges.
+This is my first coding project and part of my portfolio using freeCodeCamp lessons and challanges.